The Only Moving House Checklist You Will Need in 2019

 - Always remember to start early.
-Start your preparation 4-6 weeks before the moving date
+Start your preparation 4-6 weeks before the moving date.

 - Make sure that your new home is ready and in a condition to receive the valuables.

 - Give a prior notice to redirect all your bills, newspapers, and periodicals to your new address.( Refer this blog for Change of Address Checklist)

 - Start to use up all the minor things you have in your current house which you might not need in your new home such as food items.
 This will prevent unnecessary wastage and cost of moving.

 - Start merging and keeping all the essential documents, insurance papers, and medical records in one place.

 1. Things you need to do before 4-6 weeks of Moving Day